hanhanwu/Hanhan_My_Career_Timeline/README.md

 ***************************************************************************************

-HANHAN'S PROJECTS TIMELINE
+HANHAN'S PROJECTS TIMELINE & AREAS

-Many details here will br created
+Part 1 - My poker cards for data science areas I have worked on, such as NLP, Security, Finance, etc

+Part 2 - Time line samples for each year here, and all details in other pages

 ***************************************************************************************